of-by-for/.github/profile/README.md

 # Template Repositories to get you up and running.

 ## Boolean
-This repository for adding statements to be check whether the public finds them factual or not.
+This repository is for adding statements to be check whether the public finds them factual or not.

 It is intended to measure:
 - general interest